sokra/items-store/README.md

 `maxWriteItems` Maximum of items allowed to be written by `writeMultipleItems` or `writeAndReadMultipleItems`.

+`maxDeleteItems` Maximum of items allowed to be delete by `deleteMultipleItems`.

 `maxReadItems` Maximum of items allowed to be read by `readMultipleItems`.

 You need to provide at least one read method.
 If you want to do updates you need to provide at least one write or writeAndRead method.